Aaron Skinner: Career

 Skinner began his early career with Bury.
 He was part of the under-18 team that reached the FA Youth Cup quarter-finals, appearing in the 1–5 defeat to Liverpool.

 Following the closure of Bury's academy due to their expulsion from the Football League, in October 2019, Skinner joined Bolton Wanderers' academy.
 His stay at Bolton was short-lived however, as the following month he joined Tottenham Hotspur's academy.
 He signed his first professional contract with Tottenham on his 18th birthday.

 In March 2021, Skinner went on trial at Sunderland.
 He was released by Tottenham in May 2021.

 In November 2021, Skinner signed for Northern Premier League Premier Division club Bamber Bridge.
 He was named the club's player of the season at the end of the 2022–23 season.

 On 24 May 2023, Skinner joined National League North club Hereford.
 He made his debut in their first home league fixture of the season.
 On 10 April 2024, it was announced that Skinner had signed a one-year contract extension, keeping him at the club until 2025.
 He was voted Hereford's player of the season.
 After an injury-hit 2024–25 season where he made 23 appearances across all competitions, he signed a new contract extension for the 2025–26 season in May 2025.
+On 4 June 2026, Skinner signed another extension until the end of the 2026–27 season, following being named the club's player of the season for the second time.